Based in the Kingdom of Bahrain

 Please send your initial queries to email@example.com.
 Please upload the completed application form and supporting documents in the links provided on the right hand side.

-You will also need to support your application with a detailed research proposal and two references.
 Please take particular care to ensure that your personal statement (Section 19) fully explains why you are interested in studying for a PhD, how a PhD will contribute to your future career plans and why you have chosen Brunel’s PhD without residence programme at Ahlia University.

 - Your research proposal